submariner-io/enhancements/submariner/centralized-control-plane.md

 > flag to the `axon:Service` object or defining new `Export/ImportPolicy` objects.
 > The use of policy objects allow more control over sharing (e.g., emulate MCS
 > behavior, Skupper behavior, or fine grained importing as discussed above).
+> Similarly, one could produce a migration agent that takes an existing Submariner
+> Broker configuration and generates the needed corresponding central management
+> objects described in this proposal (e.g., automatically creating `Service` objects
+> and adding a `ServiceBinding` and `ServiceImport` for the relevant clusters).

 #### Affected Components